metagenlab/zAMP/docs/_build/html/_sources/pages/setup.rst.txt

 What for?
 -----------------------------------------------------------------------
 *RSP4ABM* is a *Snakemake* pipeline.
-Then, is must be installed an available for each execution of the pipeline.
+Then, is must be installed and available for each execution of the pipeline.

 Install